 A well know critique regarding projective mapping worth mentioning is that complex multidimensional products may be difficult to place on the two-dimensional sheet since the two dimensions of the sheet may not be enough to distinguish the products properly and may then leave the user with a non-satisfying placement of the products.
-Recent research (Nestrud and Lawless, 2011), however, refutes this criticism by claiming that important dimensions and configurations could be recovered using MFA and multidimensional scaling.
-Since the two first components are the dominating ones and also those that are given main attention in the literature, main focus will here be on these two dimensions.
-We will, however, also discuss briefly the possibility of interpreting more dimensions than two.
+Recent research (Nestrud and Lawless, 2011), however, refutes this criticism by claiming that important components and configurations could be recovered using MFA and multidimensional scaling.
+Since the two first components are the dominating ones and also those that are given main attention in the literature, main focus will here be on these two components.
+We will, however, also discuss briefly the possibility of interpreting more components than two.

 2.2 General Structure of Projective Mapping Data

-Every individual taking part in the projective mapping trial is supposed to place a number of products on a projective mapping sheet resulting in individual data blocks Z[k] that are of dimension (I×J) with J=2.
+Every individual taking part in the projective mapping trial is supposed to place a number of products on a projective mapping sheet resulting in individual data blocks Zk that are of dimension (I×J) with J=2.
 Here i = 1, …, I represents the number of objects or products tested by the k = 1, …, K individuals.

 2.3 Generalised Procrustes Analysis (GPA)

 GPA (Gower, 1975, Dijksterhuis, 1996, Gower and Dijksterhuis, 2009) is a multivariate statistical method that is applied for multiple data blocks.
 The main goal is to acquire a consensus from the blocks after they have undergone Procrustes transformations that reduce individual differences by means of translation, rotation and reflection as well as isotropic scaling.
 GPA is therefore well suited for analysis of projective mapping data given our goal to find a consensus product configuration across all individuals who take part in the mapping.
 Note that GPA consists of two steps: (A) Procrustes transformation followed by (B) Principal Component Analysis on the transformed data blocks (optional).
-Since the consensus is two-dimensional, the PCA only represents a rotation of the original axes found by the Procrustes transformations, which means that the latter step only represents an improved interpretation possibility.
+Since in our case the consensus is two-dimensional, the PCA only represents a rotation of the original axes found by the Procrustes transformations, which means that the latter step only represents an improved interpretation possibility.

 Clearly, there will always be variations in how the individuals place the products on the sheet.
 The variation between the data blocks Z[k] comes from different perception of products, and because of the more or less arbitrary ways of using the directions on the mapping sheet.
 Regarding the former, these are the sensory differences that are relevant for computation of the consensus product configuration.
 One would, however, like to eliminate the latter since this is generally not product related.

 In more detail, the Procrustes transformation (A) itself consists of three steps that can be summarised in the following way: (A.1) translation, meaning that all individual configurations are moved to the middle of the mapping sheet.
-In statistical terms, this corresponds to a mean centring of the x- and y-coordinates; (A.2) rotation and reflection of individual configurations until they are in best possible agreement with one another.
-In other words, this handles the different rotations or orientation of the axes; (A.3) isotropic scaling, i.e. shrinking or stretching of individual configurations until they are as alike as possibl,e but without changing the relative distances between the products in each configuration.
-Since the mean, scaling and rotation are of minor value for napping data, the Procrustes method is very well suited for the situation.
-It preserves relative distances between objects which may be seen as an advantage.
+In statistical terms, this corresponds to a mean centring of the x- and y-coordinates; (A.2) rotation and reflection of individual configurations until they are in best possible agreement with one another (see equation (2)).; (A.3) isotropic scaling, i.e. shrinking or stretching of individual configurations until they are as alike as possible but without changing the relative distances between the products in each configuration.
+Since the mean, scaling and rotation are related to individual differences of minor value for the interpretation of the Napping data, the Procrustes method is very well suited for the situation.
+It preserves relative distances between objects (see criterion below), which may be seen as an advantage.
 Mathematically, the three steps of the Procrustes transformation may be summarised in the following way

 τZk=ρkZkHk+Tk (1)